Alocasia Corm Propagation

 Three healthy corms to show to your sad corm as inspiration to get its damn act together while you’re on your meditation retreat.

-2. It may have dried out: Do not let your corms dry out for an extended period of time if you’re trying to get them to grow roots and shoots.
+Do not let your corms dry out/ sit out dry on a table for an extended period of time if you’re trying to get them to grow roots and shoots.
 They will shrivel like a prune and that will be the end of it.
 Game over.
-Whatever method you are using for propagation, make sure the moisture is consistent the entire time.
-If you are propagating in Fluval Stratum or moss or in a puddle of water: DO NOT LET IT DRY OUT COMPLETELY.
+Also, no matter what method you are using for propagation, make sure sure the substrate NEVER DRIES OUT.
+If you are propagating in Fluval Stratum, sphagnum moss, in a puddle of water, or the tears of a privileged white man: DO NOT LET IT DRY OUT COMPLETELY.

-3. The substrate didn’t have enough air: I am starting to see people calling the act of opening a propagation container to let fresh air in “burping” your prop on social media, and I don’t know if I hate it or love it…but it cracked me up.
+I am starting to see people calling the act of opening a propagation container to let fresh air in “burping” your prop on social media, and I don’t know if I hate it or love it…but it works.
 Oxygen helps roots to grow through a process called respiration, and also creates an “aerobic” environment in the substrate that you’re using which prevents your corm from rotting!
-I’m not quite sure if frequent “burping”/ letting fresh air into your propagation is ultra necessary to be honest (because i hardly do it and my corms grow just fine), but what is necessary is that your substrate is well oxygenated during the sprouting process.
-This being said, if you are using a closed container and it is starting to have a ton of condensation or mold or algae build up you will want to open it for sure and wipe it down.
+I’m not quite sure if frequent “burping”/ letting fresh air into your corm propagation container is ultra necessary to be honest (because I hardly do it and my corms grow just fine), but it surely it’s a nice-to-have and will clear out excess condensation inside the walls of your container if there is any.
+What is necessary is that your substrate is well oxygenated during the sprouting process.

 Allowing air into the SUBSTRATE means:

-- If using the puddle method of propagating in a little puddle water, you don’t want the water to get stagnant.Change the water every once in a while to fresh water (which will have refreshed O2 in it).
-I am not a fan of the puddle method because it’s a pain in the ass to have to watch the water levels in case it dries out and monitor it for becoming stagnant.
+- If using the puddle method of propagating in a little puddle water, you don’t want the water to get stagnant.
+Change the water every once in a while to fresh water.
+Even though it works well, I am personally not a fan of the puddle method because it’s a pain in the ass to have to watch the water levels in case it dries out and monitor it for becoming stagnant.
 I like to set-it-and-forget-it when propagating!

 - If propagating in fluval stratum or perlite you are set as air pockets are naturally built into the spaces between the granules.
 If you’d like to learn more about growing plants in Fluval Stratum (my fav way to grow corms) listen to my podcast episode on Maria Fallia’s Growing Joy Podcast.